Joe Biden falls off bike in Delaware | Univision 41 New York WXTV

 The President spoke with the people for a few minutes They gathered to see him cycling.

-A statement from the White House said, “As the Chancellor has said, he is OK because his leg got stuck in the bicycle while he was getting off.
+A White House statement said, “As the president said, his leg got stuck in the bicycle while he was getting off and he was fine.
 No medical attention is required.
 The president is looking forward to spending the rest of his days with his family.

 Biden wants to ride his bike in Delaware